 - OpenStack Networking plug-ins and agents

 Plug and unplug ports, create networks or subnets, and provide IP addressing.
 These plug-ins and agents differ depending on the vendor and technologies used in the particular cloud.
-OpenStack Networking ships with plug-ins and agents for Cisco virtual and physical switches, NEC OpenFlow products, Open vSwitch, Linux bridging, and the VMware NSX product.
+OpenStack Networking ships with plug-ins and agents for Cisco virtual and physical switches, NEC OpenFlow products, Open vSwitch, Linux bridging, Open Virtual Network (OVN) and the VMware NSX product.

 The common agents are L3 (layer 3), DHCP (dynamic host IP addressing), and a plug-in agent.

 Used by most OpenStack Networking installations to route information between the neutron-server and various agents.
 Also acts as a database to store networking state for particular plug-ins.

 OpenStack Networking mainly interacts with OpenStack Compute to provide networks and connectivity for its instances.